appsmithorg/appsmith/README.md

 * [Customer Support Dashboard](https://bit.ly/cs-dashboard-appsmith)
 * [Job Application Tracker](https://bit.ly/3hbYtTi)

-Or, check out our [Documentation](https://docs.appsmith.com/) to explore on your own.

 ## 🏃‍♀️ Quickstart

 The following steps introduce you to building a simple user-list dashboard on Appsmith.